 If you are concerned that the ring you purchase today may be in store displays for a fraction of their current price, then buying a lab-created diamond may not be the best choice for you.

 Lab-created diamonds (which have also been referred to as lab-grown diamonds, synthetic diamonds, artificial diamonds, cultivated diamonds or cultured diamonds) are man made diamonds that mirror natural diamonds.
 Because they actually consist of carbon atoms structures, lab-grown diamonds display the same chemical and optical characteristics of a natural diamond crystal produced by the geological processes of Mother Nature.
 Synthetic diamond prices are generally lower than natural diamonds, and the price of lab-created diamonds continues to drop (as much as 30% in a year).
 This is due to lab-grown diamonds not having any resale value and that the demand for lab-grown diamonds continues to decrease.

-Take a look at this stunning 2.77ct lab-created diamond.
+Take a look at this stunning 2.71ct lab-created diamond from James Allen.
 There is no questioning its beauty.
 But when looking at lab made diamond prices and value, there’s more to consider than what initially meets the eye.

 While we think diamonds are beautiful and a great choice when you’re looking to make a high-end jewelry purchase, we don’t buy into the marketing that De Beers has rammed down our throats for a century, convincing people that you must buy a diamond when you get engaged.
 The founder of this site even wrote an article for Huffington Post to that effect.

 Our goal is not to convince people that they should buy a diamond.

 We are here to help people who are buying diamonds to get the best bang for their buck.
 We find the right balance of quality to get the biggest diamond you can within your budget and help you avoid any rocks or shoals along the way.